Denden4096/correctiontape/packages/periodic-table/README.md

-# Periodic Table of the Elements (Designer's version)
+# Periodic Table of the Elements (Designer’s version)

 A nicely designed periodic table of the elements, with a brief detail of the elements that make up everything in this world.

 By the way, adding `?clean` after the URL makes it a little cleaner for screenshots.
-Using the browser's screenshot function, it is also possible to print it out and make a poster.
+Using the browser’s screenshot function, it is also possible to print it out and make a poster.
 When you print it out and make it into a poster, please scale it up or down to a nice size before you print it. <i>That would be a little embarrassing...</i>

 ## Can I use it for XXX?